-Have you ever been to Dugout Canoes (Missouri) or Milky Water (Minnesota)?
+Have you ever been to Dugout Canoes or Milky Water?
 Maybe you think you've never heard of these places in the USA, but chances are you have.
 You might even live there.

 This Expedia Canada map shows the literal meaning of every state name in the United States and some areas of Canada.

-Per the infographic, "Flowery Easter" is Florida, and "Gem of the Mountains" is Idaho.
+Per the infographic, "Dugout Canoes" is Missouri, "Milky Water" is Minnesota, "Flowery Easter" is Florida, and "Gem of the Mountains" is Idaho.
 Kentucky is "The Meadow," while Nevada apparently means "Snow Covered."
 Some states are titled after famous settlers, such as Pennsylvania, named for Sir William Penn.